Tech-at-DU/d3-tutorial/08-axis/readme.md

 ## Drawing the axis

-To draw the axis we need to consider the structure of our SVG document.
+To draw the axis you need to consider the structure of your SVG document.

 Currently the document is structured like this: